Canada Emergency Business Account (CEBA)

 How long will it take me to receive the money after I’ve applied?

 After you have completed the application, your application will be assessed.
-If you meet the requirements money will be deposited in your account, likely within 5-7 business days.
+If you meet the requirements it will be submitted to Export Development Canada (EDC) for processing.
+Once approved the money will be deposited in your account, likely within 10-15 business days.

 What are the eligibility requirements?